 Moving on, it is at this point in the process, where one feels the impulse to let a false prediction go, that induction comes back into the loop.
 Some creative explanation is required to get back to all claims supported by verifiable fact.
-The induction may change to “the sun comes up every day, where ‘comes up’ is defined as an increase in ambient lighting from ~0.001 lux to ~100,000 lux (Spitschan, Aguirre, Brainard, Sweeney, 2016), and an increase in ambient temperature of ~20 degrees Fahrenheit”.
+In this case, the induction may be modified to “the sun comes up every day, where ‘comes up’ is defined as an increase in ambient lighting from ~0.001 lux to ~100,000 lux (Spitschan, Aguirre, Brainard, Sweeney, 2016), and an increase in ambient temperature of ~20 degrees Fahrenheit”.

 The process can then continue with deduction to test this new induction, then induction to explain any and all new observed variation, then deduction to test, induction to explain, and so on.
 The models remain mechanical and verified.
-Unexplained variation, i.e. when the hypothetical prediction is not correct, must be accounted for the theory to remain simultaneously based on fact alone and “solid.”
+Unexplained variation, i.e. when the hypothetical prediction is not correct, must be accounted for for the theory to remain simultaneously based on fact alone and “solid.”
 The formal practice of measuring deviance from a perfect prediction is called “statistics.”

 Where do new inductions come from?
 No one really knows.
 Where do any creative ideas come from?
 They certainly pertain to some logical structure but they are not generated purely by logic.
-Sometimes the best inductions appear on a walk, in a dream, or while bowling.
+Sometimes the best inductions appear in the mind on a walk, in a dream, or while bowling.

 There is certainly no reasonable human on earth that spends time confirming that the sun reappears to the entire Earth every day without fail.
 Since the time of Copernicus, scientists have developed other inductions to explain the position of the sun in the sky in terms of their shape, mass, and relative positioning among other massive objects.
 The example here is intended to demonstrate rigor in differentiating assumption or speculation from fact.
-Being able to identify the inductions and deductions at work in a particular statement about reality helps tremendously with this.
+Being able to quickly identify the inductions and deductions at work in a particular statement about reality helps tremendously with this.
 This is the traditional practice of rational thinking that all courts, trade, politics, and the rest of the Post-Enlightenment Western is rooted in.
 Being unable to differentiate them leaves one vulnerable to regressing to assumption without evidence, and the darkness of blind dogma.

 While it is as good as fact that the sun rises above the earth’s horizon every day, much of the scientific world remains fraught with methodological peril.
 Perhaps no scientific discipline is more perilous than the study of human behavior.
-In the world of psychotherapy it is certainly common practice to act on inductions that have never been made explicit, let alone tested.
-It is another practice entirely to explicate the logic behind one’s thinking and behavior in the form of a theory.
-This is required to test and improve the theory.
+In the world of psychotherapy it is still mainstream training to act on inductions that have never been made explicit, let alone tested.
+It is another practice entirely to lay out the logic behind one’s thinking and behavior in the form of a theory so that it can be formally critiqued.